-- When the application initiates authentication and the client then sends a NEGOTIATE MESSAGE. - When the client receives a CHALLENGE\MESSAGE from the server and then sends back an AUTHENTICATE\MESSAGE.
+- When the application initiates authentication and the client then sends a NEGOTIATE\MESSAGE (section 2.2.1.1). - When the client receives a CHALLENGE\MESSAGE (section 2.2.1.2) from the server and then sends back an AUTHENTICATE\MESSAGE (section 2.2.1.3).

-These two cases are described in the following sections.
+These two cases are specified in the following sections.